 \section{Acknowledgments}

-I would like to thank my supervisor Pengfei Guan for introducing this problem to me and lots of inspiring discussions.
-I would like to thank Junfang Li for helpful discussions.
+I would like to thank my supervisor, Pengfei Guan, for introducing this problem to me and for many inspiring discussions.
+I would also like to thank Junfang Li for helpful discussions.